-- (CS1) Header: The first few lines of the main Python file of an assignment must be comment lines, containing the following information: - The course (MCS 275 Spring 2021) and assignment (e.g. Quiz 5) - Your name - An accurate declaration written in your own words affirming that you are the sole author of the work you are submitting, and that you followed the rules in the syllabus.
+- (CS1) Header: The first few lines of the main Python file of an assignment must be comment lines, containing the following information: - The course (MCS 275 Spring 2022) and assignment (e.g. Homework 5 or Project 3) - Your name - An accurate declaration written in your own words about whether you are the sole author of the work you are submitting, and whether you followed the rules in the syllabus.
 Alternately, if template code is provided by the instructor, a declaration that the code is based only on the provided template, but you are the sole author of the modifications made to it. - (CS2) Docstrings: Every function, module, and class must have a descriptive docstring. - (CS3) Comments: Explanatory text is included in the form of comments (starting with #), and not in any other way (e.g. string literals used as comments are not acceptable). - (CS4) Names: Names of functions, variables, and classes should be descriptive and not abbreviated to the point of incomprehensibility.
-Iterator variables used in a short loop or comprehension are exceptions, where single character or abbreviated names are permitted. - (CS5) Indenting: Each indented code block should be indented by the same amount relative to the surrounding code, and that amount must be at least two spaces (preferred) or one tab (discouraged). - (CS6) Forbidden construct: Do not use the construction range(len(...)) in your code except in the very rare cases when it is the best construction for a task; if you believe you are in the latter situation, confirm with the instructor or TA before proceeding.
+Iterator variables used in a short loop or comprehension are exceptions, where single character or abbreviated names are permitted. - (CS5) Indenting: Each indented code block should be indented by the same amount relative to the surrounding code, and that amount must be at least two spaces (preferred) or one tab (discouraged). - (CS6) Forbidden construct: Do not use the construction range(len(...)) in your code except in the very rare cases when it is the best construction for a task; if you believe you are in the latter situation, confirm with the instructor or TA before proceeding. - (CS7) No pointless type conversions: Don't use str() on something that is already a string, and don't convert a string to a list just to index it (as strings already support indexing).